xpring-eng/XpringKit/README.md

 # **\*DEPRECATED\*** XpringKit

 **DEPRECATION NOTICE:** This library is no longer actively maintained.
+If you are interested in a maintained replacement, please open an issue in this repo.

 XpringKit is the Swift client side library of the Xpring SDK.